WaveELD/WELDBook/textmd/ch01_intro.md

 As for the use of more physically realistic wave functions, some work has been done deriving pilot-wave models for the relativistic Dirac equation (Durr et al, 2014), but I am not aware of a more directed approach at factoring out the epistemic contributions.

-In this context, the precise motivation for the current WELD approach is to develop a fully physically-realistic pilot-wave model using the coupled Dirac / Maxwell equations to mediate all inter-particle interactions, and compare this with real experimental data and the predictions of existing more standard pilot-wave models.
+In this context, the motivation for the current WELD approach is precisely to develop a fully physically-realistic pilot-wave model using the coupled Dirac / Maxwell equations to mediate all inter-particle interactions, and compare this with real experimental data and the predictions of existing more standard pilot-wave models.

 Also, a recent paper has attempted to disentangle the epistemic vs. ontic contributions to the wave function using a novel analytical technique, and concluded that different quantum behavior can be associated with each of these contributions (Budiyono & Rohrlich, 2017).
 Predictably, they reject the pilot-wave approach because of its incorrect use of an epistemic uncertainty wave to guide real particle trajectories.